What is Nudge?

-With the default timer settings, the window will appear once every 2 hours.
+With the default timer settings, the window will come back to the front once every 2 hours.

 The same click-I-understand-before-you-click-close-but-really-please-just-update-your-machine routine shows up, too, when there is only one day left.

-With the default timer settings, the window will appear once every 10 minutes.
+With the default timer settings, the window will come back to the front once every 10 minutes.

 If the cut-off date is within an hour or if it’s passed already, there is no option to close or say you understand.
 You can’t dismiss the window.